Christof/vim_tips/vim_tips.md

 Using `<C-n><C-p>` opens the autocompletion popup without using a match so that the list can be narrowed down by typing more characters.

+To use the dictionary lookup the internal speel checker must be enabled (`:set spell`) or the `dictionary` option must be set to a file or many files containing word lists.

+The line completion ignores the indentation at the start of the line, so it is usefull for duplicating lines when we don't know where the source line is.